mangabe16/lexos/doc_src/docs/user_guide/cluster/k-means.md

 !!! important
     This page is currently under construction.

 K-Means clustering partitions a set of documents into a number of groups or clusters in a way that minimizes the variation within clusters.
 The _k_ refers to the number of partitions, so for example, if you wish to see how your documents might cluster into three (3) groups, you would set `k=3`.
-In fact, k-means clustering differs from [hierarchical clustering](/dendrogram) because you must begin by choosing the number of clusters into which you group your documents.
+In fact, k-means clustering differs from [hierarchical agglomerative clustering](../cluster/hierarchical-agglomerative-clustering.md) because you must begin by choosing the number of clusters into which you group your documents.

 The k-means algorithm works something like this: